SiddPlus/FMPGame/COMMENTARY.md

 The Problem: Before implementing a formal multiplayer flow, I used a physical button actor in the world that a player had to interact with to start the round.
 From a design perspective, this was highly problematic for co-op.
 One player could run ahead and start the round while their three teammates were still in a menu selecting perks.
 This led to griefing and frustration, as players were forced into combat without being prepared.

 The Solution: I replaced the physical trigger with a global Ready-Up System.
 I iterated on the player character blueprint.
-Now, the GameMode monitors the `ReadyPlayers` count in the GameState.
-The round only transitions from the intermission phase to the combat phase when `ReadyPlayers == TotalPlayers`.
+Now, the GameMode monitors the [`ReadyPlayersCount`](https://siddplus.github.io/FMPGame/classATheGameState.html#a02788c82e3c8e18a5e2516975923f6e2) count in the GameState.
+The round only transitions from the intermission phase to the combat phase when [`ReadyPlayersCount`](https://siddplus.github.io/FMPGame/classATheGameState.html#a02788c82e3c8e18a5e2516975923f6e2) `==` [`TotalPlayersInGame`](https://siddplus.github.io/FMPGame/classATheGameState.html#a1a1804fa33a9df24bac559b97c8116c3).

 ```
 void ATheGameState::OnRep_ReadyPlayersCount()